Two-loop QCD corrections to the $V\to q\bar{q}g$ helicity amplitudes with axial-vector couplings: UV renormalisation and subtraction of the IR poles

 For the pure-singlet axial-vector form factors, we consider the contributions from virtual massless and virtual massive quarks separately.
 We assemble the resulting one-loop and two-loop pure-singlet contributions to the form factors depending on whether the axial-vector current couples to a massless quark $(\bar{G}_i^{(j),p0})$ or to a massive quark $(\bar{G}_i^{(j),pm})$ of mass $m_t$.
 It should be noted that both these contributions contain massive and massless quark bubble insertions into their gluon propagators and external gluon legs.

 With this in mind, the renormalization of the pure-singlet axial-vector form factors reads:

-where the last term on the right hand sides of the last two equations comes from the renormalization (\ref{eq:zax}) of the axial anomaly.
+where the next-to-last term on the right hand sides of the last two equations comes from the renormalization (\ref{eq:zax}) of the axial anomaly.
 These terms cancel out in the difference $G_i^{(2),pm}- G_i^{(2),p0}$, since the summation over an isospin doublet renders the theory anomaly-free.
+We stress also that the last term is a manifestation of the mixing of non-singlet and pure-singlet currents under renormalization.

 The renormalised form factors still have poles of IR nature.
 IR singularities in QCD are universal and their structure only depends on the number and type of strongly interacting partons involved in the scattering process~\cite{Catani:1998bh,Becher:2009qa,Dixon:2009ur}.
 For the case under study, we write the finite remainders in terms of the renormalised coefficients as: